-To support this approach, the elected Committee of the SSBKA, acting as Trustees of the Association, commits to safeguarding and child protection through this policy, noting that the primary responsibility for a child’s supervision and safety must lie with a parent or guardian, or designated responsible adult.
+To support this approach, the elected Committee of the SS&DBKA, acting as Trustees of the Association, commits to the safeguarding and child protection of these groups as outlined in this policy.

-All members of the Association must comply with the Policy, as a condition of membership:
+All members of the Association must familiarise themselves with the Policy and comply with it, as a condition of membership:

 • when operating as independent individuals in beekeeping.

 - Report any evidence or reasonable suspicion of abuse, whether by an adult or another child, to the SS&DBKA Safeguarding Officer, the Local Authority Safeguarding Board, or the police, as below.
 Any concerns raised should be recorded but kept confidentially.
 However, it is to be remembered, that confidentiality is not a barrier to keeping children safe and relevant information will be shared with relevant organisations, i.e. the local safeguarding board or the police.

 - Treat everyone with respect, ensuring your behaviour, language, gestures, etc. are appropriate and above reproach.